 Place a heavy-based pan or Dutch oven on medium to high heat.
 When hot, add the olive oil and brown the meat.

 Add onion and garlic, saute until translucent and add mushrooms.
 Add the tomatoes and stir in the tomato paste.
-Add the pre-cooked beans along with salt, pepper, and cumin.
+Add the beans along with salt, pepper, and cumin.

 Pour in the beef stock or chicken stock and stir well.
 Make sure there is enough liquid to cover the beans.